Cavegirl (film)

 The 1985 sex comedy Cavegirl was written and directed by David Oliver and starring Daniel Roebuck, Cynthia Thompson, and Stacey Q in her film debut.

 Plot

 The film tells the story of a clumsy high school boy named Rex (Daniel Roebuck) who gets lost in a cave while on a class excursion.
-A crystal opens a time portal and sends him back in time to caveman times.
+A crystal opens a time portal and sends him back in time to caveman days.
 There he meets "smokin' hot" Eba (Cynthia Thompson).
 The antics follow as Rex tries to get Eba to sleep with him.